Press Release

 How do you know when he first had interest or “intent”?
 Curious.

-Two reasons: First, because the temporal proximity of Supervisor Tillemans’ votes in favor of resolutions allowing commercial marijuana production in Inyo County (note that when Establishment money is involved “marijuana” becomes “cannabis”) and his subsequent announcement of his intent to engage in that commercial activity creates a rebuttable presumption that… Read more »
+First, because the temporal proximity of Supervisor Tillemans’ votes in favor of resolutions allowing commercial marijuana production in Inyo County (note that when Establishment money is involved “marijuana” becomes “cannabis”) and his subsequent announcement of his intent to engage in that commercial activity creates a rebuttable presumption that the latter was on his mind when he acted on the former, coupled with the fact that, when creating the opportunity to do so in his press release, Mr. Tillemans did not rebut that presumption.

 The County hasn’t adopted any ordinances or resolutions as they relate to commercial marijuana yet.
 In fact, I think they start considering it early next month.
 There was a vote of the public to allow for commercial marijuana in Inyo County in the last election cycle.